Chinese Shar-Pei vs Chinese Crested: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Chinese Shar-Pei and Chinese Crested.
 Chinese Shar-Pei has low to moderate grooming needs, while Chinese Crested requires very low (hairless) or low (powderpuff) maintenance.
 Professional grooming costs reflect these differences: Chinese Shar-Pei owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Chinese Crested.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+The at-home grooming stack: brushing, bathing, nail care, dental care.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners